hbock-42/SuperVolume/README.md

 Creating strange volume using superfomula https://en.wikipedia.org/wiki/Superformula

-You need to download unity3D to build or play this project
+You can watch a webgl version here hbock-42.github.io or you can download unity3D to build or play this project

 Controls: